Business & Entrepreneurs

 Bird, Alfred Frederick

-Chemist and food manufacturer, son of Alfred Bird, the inventor of Birds Custard; proprietor of the family firm of Alfred Bird & Sons Ltd; MP for Wolverhampton West 1910-1922; Kt 1920, created Baronet 1922.
+Chemist and food manufacturer, son of Alfred Bird, the inventor of Bird's egg-free custard powder and baking powder; proprietor of the family firm of Alfred Bird & Sons Ltd; MP for Wolverhampton West 1910-1922; Kt 1920, created Baronet 1922.

 Executive Chairman, RWS Holdings plc (a leading patent translation and search company).